Solar-powered watch: Technological details

 Typically, sunlight and artificial light are absorbed by a solar panel behind the crystal.
 The dial is either on a layer above or actually on the solar panel.
 This solar panel converts the light into electrical energy to power the watch.
 The watch will usually store energy in a rechargeable cell to power itself during the night or when covered such as a wearer's clothing (e.g., sleeve).
 Citizen's watches use lithium-ion batteries to store sufficient energy to power the watch for up to five years without light exposure, by allowing the watch to enter a power-saving or hibernation mode during which the seconds hand stops until the watch is re-exposed to light.
 Not all have a power-save mode, yet will still hold a charge for typically six months, as with uncomplicated (date only) analog versions made by Citizen.

+Advantages and disadvantages

+The solar-powered watches has a number of advantages: